mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Automatically from the 'Link Table' dialog

 #### Steps
-- The user wants to link values from a table to another table belonging to the same schema.
+- A user wants to link values from a table to another table belonging to the same schema.
 - The user starts the 'Link Table' process by clicking on the 'Link Table' button in the table toolbar area.
 - The user reads the instructions in the 'Link Table' dialog and understands that the tables will be linked by setting up a foreign key constraint.
 They also understand that manual configuration is available.
 - The user selects the table they wish to link to.